awesome-mws/udacity-mws-nd/1. Accessible and Responsive Web Apps/README.md

 Learn how to optimize images, tables, and fonts to make for the best responsive layouts.

 ## 6. Getting Up and Running
-Sam Dutton, developer advocate at Google, explains the importance of getting responsive images right and helps you setup mobile developer tools.
+Sam Dutton, the developer advocate at Google, explains the importance of getting responsive images right and helps you set up mobile developer tools.

 ## 7. Units, Formats, Environments
 Optimize images to display beautifully on all screen sizes.
 Learn about the difference between Raster vs Vector images, responsive CSS units, and setting up optimization tools.